To rebrand, or not to rebrand?

 Be prepared to follow it through

-All of the above might seem a little overwhelming even for a big company, let alone an SME, so getting professional help is a good idea.
+All of the above might seem a little overwhelming even for a big company, let alone a start-up, so getting professional help is a good idea.
 Finding a design and marketing agency that has experience in your sector or whose work you admire will ensure you get things right.